Detoxification

 After reading the above, it is easy to understand that every day, all of us are exposed to a multitude of harmful chemicals in our foods, water supply and the air we breathe.
 That is why is is important to assist the body in eliminating harmful substances.
 Toxins that our body can’t eliminate are stored as fat.
 While some may argue that chemicals added to foods have been tested as “safe” the cumulative affect as well exposure to multiple chemicals simultaneously (as is the case in today’s world) has not been clinically tested.
 Visit this site for more information on environmental toxins and how they affect us: http://www.chemicalbodyburden.org/whatisbb.htm

 Mad as a hatter.
 After the introduction of mercury into the process of hat making in the 17th century, mercurial poisoning became extremely common among the hatters in Victorian Britain.
 It is widely supposed that Lewis Carroll had the condition in mind when he invented the character of the Mad Hatter in “Alice’s Adventures in Wonderland”.
 In 2009, the sources may have changed, but mercury poisoning is still a concern.
-Mercury, as well as formaldehyde and some heavy metals, are still components of vaccines.
+Mercury, as well as formaldehyde and some heavy metals, are still components of vaccines and amalgam fillings.

 Organochlorides – a cumulative poison.
 Organochlorides such as PCB, DDT and dioxins persist in the environment.
 These environmental toxins tend to concentrate in the food chain and, therefore, in animals at the top of the food chain, such as humans.
 Virtually everybody in the Western world has DDT or its metabolites in their body fat, despite its use being banned in the West for more than 30 years.
 Studies suggest that organochlorides may be associated with negative neurological, mental and reproductive effects.